© Institute of Historical Research

 The Pollard Prize

-We're pleased to announce the Joint Winners of the 2012 Annual Pollard Prize:
+We're pleased to announce the Winner of the 2014 Annual Pollard Prize:

 The Pollard Prize is awarded annually for the best paper presented at an Institute of Historical Research seminar by a postgraduate student or by a researcher within one year of completing the PhD.
 For more information, visit the IHR website.